Alfred G. Mayer: Career

 Mayor's most recognized work originated from his work as a successful marine biologist.
+He became the chief curator of the Brooklyn Institute in 1900 and in 1904 he became director of marine zoology at the Carnegie Institution.
 He published his first book about jellyfish in 1910 titled Medusae of the World, which documented his many studies of species of jellyfish around the world.

 In 1907 Mayor founded the Tortugas Laboratory on Garden Key (today Fort Jefferson National Monument), maintained by the Carnegie Institution for Science, where each summer marine biologists studied the life of the coral reef.
+He was elected to the American Philosophical Society in 1914.
 Mayor died on nearby Loggerhead Key, Dry Tortugas, aged 54.